 Provides students with the practical application of pipe welding and fitup.
 Students will practice pipe layout, fitting, and welding techniques in the 1G rolled position the 2G, 5G, and 6G fixed position using 6010 and 7018 welding electrodes and semi-automatic wire processes.
-Ouality and safety will be emphasized.
+Quality and safety will be emphasized.

 WLDG 215 Gas Tungsten Arc Welding [formerly METL 213 Gas Tungsten Arc Welding] 5 cr.
 (2 lec/6 lab/wk) Prerequisite: Completion of first year of program or consent of instructor.
-(F) Provides an intense course in all aspects of manual gas tungsten arc welding (GTAW).
+(F) Provides an intense course in all aspects of manual gas tungeton are welding (CTAW).
+Course accurs welding tungsten arc welding (GTAW).
 Course covers welding techniques and applications, equipment setup, and procedures for ferrous and non-ferrous metals.
 Quality and safety will be stressed.